-AL: A lot of these men have come to the Shepherds Conference this year from their churches, and I’m sure it’s been wonderful as they’ve been elevated to the heavenlies with the music, and the speaking, and all of the rest.
-But they have to go home to circumstances that may be less than pleasing.
-Why are we people in the pew so tough on pastors?
+AL: A lot of these men have come to the Shepherds’ Conference this year from their churches, and I’m sure it’s been wonderful as they’ve been elevated to the heavenlies with the music and the speaking an all of the rest, but they have to go home to circumstances that may be less than pleasing.
+Why are we people in the pews so tough on pastors?
 Is it just something that comes with the turf?

-AL: How do you…how do you guard your heart from being discouraged?
-I mean, maybe you’ve preached your heart out and somebody at the door said, “Well, you should have heard Chuck Swindoll on that passage.”
+AL: How do you guard your heart from being discouraged?
+I mean maybe you’ve preached your heart out and somebody at the door said, “Well, you should have heard Chuck Swindoll on that passage.”

-JOHN: It happens.
-It happens.
-You know, I just think it’s an inside thing for me.
+JOHN: It happens; it happens.
+That’s – you know, I just think it’s an inside thing for me.
 I really kind of live in 1 Corinthians 4 where Paul says, “It’s a small thing what men say about me.”
 I take it –

 AL: How does Patricia handle that?